 - Ways to deal with anger issues

-- How to “get rid of anger”
+- How to kind of “get rid of anger”

 - What anger causes